Now what are we shooting AT?

 Flight Archery: Just how far can you shoot an arrow?
 The basic premise of flight archery is to shoot arrows as far as possible.
 Person with the longest walk to collect their arrow … wins.
 Archery equivalent of taking a walk to the shops in state of the art, hi-tech footwear.
 Also, the one form of archery where shooting into the ground no where near where you were aiming isnt actually a bad thing.
 Interested in a nice walk coupled with a little arrow finding? then click here

 Golf Archery: Not a joke!
-In the US archers can shoot against golfers with very few changes in rules.
-It is however wise not to cross the fairway if archers are addressing their shot.
-A little more information about this rarest form of archery can be found here
+In the US archers can and do shoot against golfers with very few changes in rules.
+It is however wise not to cross the fairway if archers are addressing their shot and ball thieves had better be quick!
+Not very common in the UK.
+A little more information about this rare form of archery can be found here

 Clout Archery: Clout is where archers shoot their arrows at a flag quite long distances away and score points depending on how close the arrow lands to the flag.
 A “military” variant of this is called “Shooting the Mark”.
 More information here about walking in the shadow of our medieval forebears (aka shooting arrows into the grass DELIBERATELY)